 To see exactly what Unbounce has been doing, why it matters and where we’re at in development, check out our GDPR FAQ page.

-But while we’re a GDPR compliant platform with privacy and security safeguards built into our business practices and throughout our platform, this is only part of the equation.
+But while we can help you comply with the GDPR with privacy and security safeguards built into our business practices and throughout our platform, this is only part of the equation.
 There are still a few things you are responsible for to use Unbounce in a compliant way, including:

 - Obtaining consent from your visitors (lawful basis of processing)